 My clients may include college seniors starting out in the professional world, those re-entering the workplace, mid-career changers, those developing their managerial skills at work, and small business owners.

 In any client relationship, whether organizational or individual, you and I will work together to determine your needs and the objectives that are important to you.

 In individual coaching, we will meet on a regular basis to work incrementally on your goals.
-Organizational work is tailored to predetermined objectives and may include a combination of workshops, coaching, and meetings.
+Organizational work is tailored to predetermined objectives and may include a combination of 1-1 coaching, virtual training, and discussion.